realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 - It fails format or structural validation
 - It exceeds size limits
 - It contains unsupported or dangerous payloads
-- It violates source‑specific rules
 - It is clearly malformed or unusable

 Rejected content does not enter the pipeline.

 ---

-## Trust Boundaries
+## Trust Model

 The Ingest module treats all incoming content as untrusted:

 - No assumptions about source reliability
+- No source‑specific trust boundaries
-- No sensitive metadata is preserved
+- No partner‑specific validation rules
 - Validation occurs before any internal processing
 - Only normalized, validated content is forwarded

-This ensures system safety and prevents contamination of downstream modules.
+This uniform trust model strengthens security and simplifies ingestion.

 ---